mikejsavage/prelinux/README.md

 - curl, to download source tarballs
 - tar, to extract source tarballs
 - git, to clone the suckless repositories
-- a full autotools toolchain (blame cryptsetup), for doing absolutely nothing
+- a full autotools toolchain (blame cryptsetup), to do absolutely nothing
 - [musl][musl], for building everything
-- man-db, to convert the sbase/ubase manpages to text files (a prelinux system does not have a manpage viewer so this is helpful)
+- man-db, to convert the sbase/ubase manpages to text files (prelinux doesn't have a manpage reader)

 The method I recommend you use to create an installation with prelinux is as follows: